Chemsdine223/ChatApp-2.0/README.md

 # chat_app

-This project is a feature-rich chat application built using Flutter for the front-end and Node.js for the back-end.
-The app incorporates advanced functionality such as real-time messaging through Socket.IO, state management using Riverpod, and the Flutter Bloc package using cubit.
+This project is a feature-rich chat application built using Flutter for the front-end and Node.js for the back-end with a NoSQL mongoDB database.
+The app incorporates advanced functionality such as real-time messaging through Socket.IO, state management using Riverpod, and the Flutter Bloc package using cubit and Mongoose.

 Key Features: